 Trees and shadows play on familiar London streets and landmarks.

 Fruit and flowers combine with printed textiles and are an excuse to go to town with colour.

 As well as etchings, woodcuts and linocuts of city subjects and nature figure studies, inspired by a long-held fascination with Africa, follow on from last year's sunlit prints of Dog days.

 In this section is arranged a broad selection of older work in reverse date order to provide a reference collection, to give a glimpse of the background and context to the works in the main part of the site.

 To view examples, click on one of the 'thumbnails' above or on one of the subjects listed in the left margin.
 The artist is happy to arrange a viewing in her Hammersmith studio, by email or by telephone 07798 894 222.
-Other recent work may also be seen at the Rowley Gallery, 115 Kensington Church St. London W8 7LN.
+Other recent work may also be seen at the Rowley Gallery, 115 Kensington Church St, London W8 7LN or at the Russell Gallery, 12 Lower Richmond Road, London SW15 1JP.
 Prices range from £250 to £350 for framed pastels, from £250 to £900 for paintings, and from £35 to £70 for unframed prints and drawings.